Cécile Vogt-Mugnier: Personality

-Her intelligence often surprised people and certainly left those who encountered her with a lasting impression:
+Her intelligence often surprised people and left those who encountered her with a lasting impression:

 Late life

 Later in their career, the Vogts turned their focus to genetics, experimenting with insects that they had collected on their holiday trips to the Caucasus, the Balkans, North Africa, and the Balearic Islands.
 Their younger daughter Marguerite pursued this research for some ten years before departing to California.